 Cardiff Castle is one of Wales’ leading heritage attractions and a site of international significance.
 Located at the heart of the capital, within beautiful parklands, Cardiff Castle has nearly 2,000 years of history just waiting to be explored.

-Glanusk Events run a number of in house events throughout the year, conveniently located 2.5 hours from London, 2 hours from Birmingham, 45 minutes from Cardiff and with good rail links to Abergavenny.
+Glanusk Events run a number of in house events throughout the year which include music and sporting, conveniently located in Crickhowell, Powys, 2.5 hours from London, 2 hours from Birmingham, 45 minutes from Cardiff and with good rail links to Abergavenny.
 Glanusk Estate also has the capability for landing helicopters on its grounds by arrangement for special events, functions or festivals.